 But, when our place was looking good enough to live with, the momentum completely fizzled out.
 Tell me I’m not the only one who experiences this.
 I wanted to finish the last details of the kitchen, but you know how life gets in the way.
 And with all the new improvements, I was pretty pleased the way the kitchen was looking already.

-Well, after almost a year without any updates, I am finally happy to bring to you Part 5!
+Well, after almost a year without any updates, we finally finished our kitchen!
+YESSSS!

-Although we haven't done anything to the kitchen in almost a year, it has definitely been on my mind quite a bit!
+Although we hadn’t done anything to the kitchen for almost a year, it had definitely been on my mind quite a bit!
 I was being super indecisive about the light above the kitchen sink.
-I wasn't sure if I should do a pendant, some kind of three bulb wall light fixture or two separate lights.
+I wasn’t sure if I should do a pendant, some kind of three bulb wall light fixture or two separate lights.
 Quite honestly, the whole thing really stumped me.
-That's probably why the previous owners just threw a bathroom fixture up there.
+That’s probably why the previous owners just threw a bathroom fixture up there.

 Well, I finally decided on something, and I absolutely love the way it turned out.

-I can't believe I waited so long to add new light fixtures to this area!
-I was so excited when I found these Bronze Metal Swing Arm Lamps from Lamps Plus. they are absolutely perfect for the area.
+I can’t believe I waited so long to add new light fixtures to this area!
+I was so excited when I found these Bronze Metal Swing Arm Lamps from Amazon.
+They are absolutely perfect for the area.
 I had known for a while that I wanted something in this style, but all the fixtures I kept seeing online were around $400 each.
 Pretty, but sorry, not in the budget.

 This set was $99!
 For both.
 No kidding.